Alaska Labor Laws Guide

 Employer use of social media regulations

-When it comes to employees' personal social media accounts, the Legislature of the state of Alaska puts several restrictions on what employers can do.
+When it comes to employees’ personal social media accounts, the Alaska Legislature imposes several restrictions on what employers can do.

 It is forbidden for employers to request the following: